beastbytes/router-register/Writerside/topics/Router-Register.md

 There are a number of benefits of defining and registering routes using RouterRegister:

-* Self documenting code - it's clear that a method corresponds to a route and what parameters, hosts, middleware applies to the route.
+* Self documenting code - it's clear that a method corresponds to a route and what parameters, hosts, middleware apply to the route.
 * Single point of truth - each route, it's URI and name, is defined in an enumeration, making maintenance simpler and provides IDE code completion.